 Becoming a Celebrity

-Bikram appeared on TV and claimed to be guru to such luminaries as George Harrison and Richard Nixon.
-In LA, Bikram’s teaching skills and florid acerbic personality made him popular and mysterious, and he soon found himself hobnobbing with the rich and famous.
-His Beverly Hills home-ashram ran on the guru model, like Elvis’ Graceland.
+He soon found himself hobnobbing with the rich and famous.
+Bikram’s Beverly Hills home-ashram ran on the guru model, like Elvis’ Graceland.
 In fact, Bikram claimed that Elvis was one of his first students.
 A resident cadre of understudy yoga teachers, assistants and admirers surrounded the guru.

 Bikram developed his yoga empire by licensing studios to offer his 90-minute class nationwide and in 40 other countries.
 But studio owners could only use the Bikram name if they had undergone a rigorous 9 week yoga training course.
 The course mandated that trainees do two 90-minute classes per day.
-Students also had to stay up until the early hours of the morning, watching Bollywood movies.
+Students also had to stay up until the early hours of the morning, watching Bollywood Indian movies.

-Even though this training was thought of as strenuous beyond belief, perhaps even sadistic at times, many of those who attended the training became fiercely loyal partisans of the hot practice.
-There was and is a mystical draw to the hot class.
 “Hotties” do not exactly believe themselves to be elevated beyond practitioners of more pedestrian yoga lineages, such as Vinyasa.
 But they do, generally, believe that the 105 degree heat changes the class, makes it more spiritual as well as physically demanding.
-And that hot yoga is just different.
+And they believe that hot yoga is just different.

 The 60 Minute Man

 However, by 2016 lawsuits against Bikram began to pile up, (link is a news story from the Guardian).
 This included accusations of rape and sexual assault.
 Bikram lost control, first of the lawsuits, then of his self-named studio empire.
-He also lost his legal claim to have a copyright over the hot yoga pose sequence.
+He also lost his legal claim to have a copyright over the 26 pose hot yoga sequence.
 Suddenly, hot yoga studios began using the poses without the Bikram name, and without licensing fees.
 Many practitioners preferred the 60 minute workout pioneered by Sanchez.

 Today 60 minutes is the most common hot yoga class we have at our studio.
 I believe from traveling and checking in with other studios, this is so all over the country.
 90 minutes is a long time, not just for “Westerners,” but for a lot of people.